MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ### Remove a post

-Corporate communicators and Engage admins can remove a post if it doesn't align with the purpose of the campaign.
+Corporate communicators and Engage admins can remove a post if it doesn't align with the purpose of the official campaign.
 This action removes the post from the campaign landing page without affecting the original post on either the storyline or community.
 If you remove a post in error, you can make it reappear on the campaign page by adding a comment with the campaign hashtag to the original post.

 :::image type="content" alt-text="Screenshot of the post menu where you can find the Remove command." source="../media/engage/campaigns/remove-camp-post.png" lightbox="../media/engage/campaigns/remove-camp-post.png":::

 ### Export campaign data

 Engage administrators can use a network data export to get a record of all campaigns in the network.
-The campaigns.csv file stores attributes, such as community and campaign IDs, for all campaigns created on the network.
+The campaigns.csv file stores attributes, such as community IDs and campaign IDs, for both official and community campaigns created on the network.
 For more details, see [Export network data](/viva/engage/eac-as-manage-data/#export-tenant-data-by-date-range).

 ### Corporate communicator privileges

-Corporate communicators can perform the following functions to manage campaigns:
+Corporate communicators can perform the following functions to manage official campaigns:
-- Publish campaigns as **Active** and visible to all users in the network
+- Publish official campaigns as **Active** and visible to all users in the network
 - Set **Active** campaigns to **Ended** when a campaign is finished
-- Republish **Ended** campaigns as **Active** for reoccurring campaigns
+- Republish **Ended** campaigns as **Active** for recurring campaigns
-- Delete campaigns that aren't relevant or were made by mistake
+- Delete official campaigns that aren't relevant or were made by mistake
-- Remove posts from the campaign landing page if they aren't relevant
+- Remove posts from the official campaign landing page if they aren't relevant
 - Update certain assets on a campaign page such as:
     - Goal tracker
     - Cover photo